reddeppa427/lseg-coding-reddeppa/README.md

 - **Development Branch**: Deploys changes to the development environment.
 - **Release Branch**: Deploys changes to the QA environment.
 - **Main Branch**: Deploys changes to the production environment.

+## Secrets Management
+- The Snyk token is added to GitHub Secrets to secure the value from unauthorized access.

 ## Branch Protection Rules
 - Branch protection rules are enabled for the `development`, `release`, and `main` branches.